stritzinger/ro2erl_bridge/doc/design.md

 1. Local ROS2 application generates a message
 2. Application calls `ro2erl_bridge:dispatch(Message)`
+3. Bridge server processes message to extract topic information
+4. Bridge updates dispatch metrics and checks bandwidth limits
+5. For filterable topics: if bandwidth limit is exceeded, message is dropped
+6. For non-filterable topics: message is always forwarded
+7. If forwarded, bridge updates forward metrics
-3. Bridge server wraps message with metadata (bridge ID, timestamp)
+8. Bridge wraps message with metadata (bridge ID, timestamp)
-4. Bridge sends wrapped message to all attached hubs
+9. Bridge sends wrapped message to all attached hubs
-5. Each hub distributes message to its connected bridges
+10. Each hub distributes message to its connected bridges
-6. Remote bridges dispatch the message to their local networks
+11. Remote bridges dispatch the message to their local networks

 ### Incoming Messages (Remote → Local)